Our People

 Assistant Professor Of Mechanical Engineering

 Riley Barta is an Assistant Professor of Mechanical Engineering at Purdue University’s Ray W. Herrick Laboratories.
-His research area is thermal systems technology with a focus on the characterization and implementation of environmentally-friendly working fluids.
-Previously, Dr. Barta spent several years leading the Refrigeration Research Group at the Schaufler Chair for Refrigeration, Cryogenics and Compressor Technology at the TU Dresden in Germany.
+His research area is thermal systems technology with a focus on the characterization and implementation of environmentally friendly working fluids.
+Previously, Dr. Barta spent several years leading the Refrigeration Research Group as the Schaufler Chair for Refrigeration, Cryogenics and Compressor Technology at the TU Dresden in Germany.
 His research team there conducted experimental and numerical research on vapor compression systems for a broad range of applications, waste heat utilization, refrigerant property characterization and aircraft fuel cell thermal management.
-In 2024, Dr. Barta received the ASRHAE New Investigator Award to focus on practical challeneges surrounding zeotropic mixtures in heat pumps.
+In 2024, Dr. Barta received the ASRHAE New Investigator Award to focus on practical challenges surrounding zeotropic mixtures in heat pumps.
 During his time at the TU Dresden, Dr. Barta received an Alexander von Humboldt Postdoctoral Fellowship to support additional research focused on zeotropic refrigerant mixtures for applications in high temperature heat pumps.
 Additionally, he received the DKV (German Refrigeration Society) Young Talent Award for his Ph.D.
 Dissertation on efficiency increasing measures for transcritical Carbon Dioxide refrigeration systems.
 Dr. Barta is also the recipient of the William E. and Florence E. Perry Teaching Fellowship to teach Thermodynamics as well as the ASHRAE Grant-In-Aid with Life Member Club Distinction for his research on Carbon Dioxide refrigeration technology.
 He holds a bachelor’s degree in Mechanical Engineering and a Ph.D. in Mechanical Engineering from Purdue University.
-Dr. Barta is passionate about teaching Thermodynamics 1 (ME200), Advanced Thermodynamics (ME500) as well as the International Refrigeration and Compressor Course (IRCC) in addition to working with and mentoring his research team at the Herrick Laboratories.
+Dr. Barta is passionate about teaching Thermodynamics 1 and 2 (ME200 and ME300), Advanced Thermodynamics (ME500) as well as the International Refrigeration and Compressor Course (IRCC) in addition to working with and mentoring his research team at the Herrick Laboratories.
 Outside of his time at the university, Dr. Barta enjoys snowboarding, hiking, road biking, ice hockey, reading historical fiction books, listening to music and spending time with friends and family.

 Graduate Students